G-Core/FastEdge-mcp-server/assets/context/dotenv.md

 > **Note:**
 > Any `.env.req_header` files should be ignored, as well
 > as any `FASTEDGE_VAR_REQ_HEADER_` prefixed variables.
-> These are NOT supported in this envirnment.
+> These are NOT supported in this environment.

 ```